pratham31012002/Deribit-Orderbook-Logger/README.md

    ```bash
    docker exec qcp-kafka-1 kafka-console-consumer --bootstrap-server localhost:9092 --topic deribit.orderbook.BTC-2MAY25-PUTS --from-beginning
    ```

+   - Replace `deribit.orderbook.BTC-2MAY25-PUTS` with an actual topic from your list.
-   This will show all messages from the beginning.
+   - This will show all messages from the beginning.
 Press Ctrl+C to stop.

    2. **View only the latest messages**:

    ```bash
    docker exec qcp-kafka-1 kafka-console-consumer --bootstrap-server localhost:9092 --topic deribit.orderbook.BTC-2MAY25-PUTS
    ```
+   Replace `deribit.orderbook.BTC-2MAY25-PUTS` with an actual topic from your list.

    3. **View messages with keys**:

    ```bash
    docker exec qcp-kafka-1 kafka-console-consumer --bootstrap-server localhost:9092 --topic deribit.orderbook.BTC-2MAY25-PUTS --property print.key=true --property key.separator=: --from-beginning
    ```
+   Replace `deribit.orderbook.BTC-2MAY25-PUTS` with an actual topic from your list.

 ## Logging
 ```bash